Young people wearing Kneecap balaclavas 'deeply troubling' due to association with terrorism

 “We will always take proportionate and lawful action where that threshold is met and keep this under continual review.
 Our priority is to keep people safe and ensure that events can be enjoyed by all.”

-The News Letter invited Kneecap manager, former Irish diplomate Dan Lambert to comment on the matter.
+The News Letter invited Kneecap manager, former Irish diplomat Dan Lambert to comment on the matter.
 He once again gave his stock answer to the News Letter.